BruceEckel/WinterTechForum-hugo/content/schedule/index.md

 Sunday 6:00pm
 -------------

-Welcome Potluck Barbecue at Bruce's House (107 WhiteRock).
-Bring something to grill, cook, or share.
-There will be food, so if you're just getting into town and don't have time, or you're hopeless in the kitchen, just bring your favorite beverage.
+Welcome dinner at Bruce's House (107 WhiteRock).
+We'll have food, but if you have a favorite beverage you might want to bring that.

 Go to the corner of First and WhiteRock, and you'll see a building of four townhomes with solar panels on the roof.
 My unit is the furthest away from